code-for-venezuela/c4v-py/README.md

 ### In case of trouble

-If you have problems between python version due to clashes between pyenv and virtualenv, you could use the following solution:
+If you have problems with python versions due to clashes between pyenv and virtualenv, you could use the following solution:

 * Look for the python version installed by pyenv, by default in `/home/myuser/.pyenv/versions/<version number>/bin/python`
-* run `mkvirtualenv -p=<python version path found in previous step> myenv`
+* Run `mkvirtualenv -p=<python version path found in previous step> myenv`
 * Use created environment when working in the project.

 ## Pending